Mistakes When Cleaning Carpet - Having a clean carpet is important. As many as 2,000…

 Usually, bait-and-switch schemes involve unusually cheap carpet cleaners who offer to clean rooms (or several rooms) for an extremely low price.
 Hiring carpet cleaners like this will seem like a great idea until they show up and cite dozens of hidden costs.

-Some bait-and-switch cleaners will claim that the advertized cost was only for traffic lanes, or that it doesn’t include cleaning chemicals.
-Other scams may offer to clean a large number of rooms for a low rate, only to reveal that closets, hallways and foyers count as rooms.
+Some bait-and-switch cleaners will claim that the advertised cost was only for traffic lanes, or that it doesn’t include cleaning chemicals.
+Other scams may offer to clean a large number of rooms for a low rate, only to reveal that closets, hallways, and foyers count as rooms.

 Bait-and-switch carpet cleaners are likely to arrive in a non-company vehicle, without a uniform, and won’t present business or certification cards to prove who they are.
 Anyone who shows up like that should not be let into your home.